devtut/generate/docs/postgresql/dates-timestamps-and-intervals.md

 ---
-metaTitle: "Dates, Timestamps, and Intervals"
+metaTitle: "PostgreSQL - Dates, Timestamps, and Intervals"
 description: "Cast a timestamp or interval to a string, SELECT the last day of month, Count the number of records per week"
 ---